 From the start, this nonprofit was made up of volunteers representing business, education, nonprofits, and government, working together to engage community leaders in understanding and shaping the area’s future.
 It was and is governed by a board of 24 directors representing a cross section of the community.

-In 2020, BACC committed to a complete rebrand, changing its name to Envision Greater Green Bay to reflect its new focus on bringing Foresight Analysis to the community.
+In 2020, BACC committed to a complete rebrand, changing its name to Envision Greater Green Bay to reflect its new focus on bringing Strategic Foresight to the community.

 A Track Record of Community Leadership